gustycooper/gustycooper.github.io/labs/labs_lab04_00.md

 ---
-title: Control Flow (Labs - Lab 4)
+title: Control Flow Lab
 keywords: loop, conditional, for, while, do-while, if, switch
-last_updated: June 13, 2016
+last_updated: July 16, 2016
-summary: "Lab 4, Overview"
+summary: "<li>Practice writing code that uses loops and conditional statements.</li> <li>Practice solving problems with a while loop.</li> <li>Practice solving problems with a for loop.</li> <li>Practice solving problems with a do-while loop.</li> <li>Practice solving problems with if-else statements.</li> <li>Practice solving problems with a switch statement.</li>"
 sidebar: labs_sidebar
 permalink: /labs_lab04_00/
 toc: false
 ---

-## Lab 4 Overview
+## Control Flow Lab Overview

-Lab 4 is lengthy; however, it is worth a total of 140 points.
-You have to complete Sections 4.1 through 4.8 by the due date.
-Sections 4.1 through 4.8 are worth 100 points.
-You may work on Sections 4.9 through 4.12 until spring break.
-You must finish Sections 4.1 through 4.8 first.
-You cannot substitute points from Sections 4.9 through 4.12 for points in Sections 4.1 through 4.8 as part of your submission.
+The Control Flow Lab has many problems.
+The Control Flow Lab strikes at the heart of solving basic problems with algorithms.
+You have to complete the following by the first due date.

+* First Loops
+* Potato Class
+* Loops, Ifs, Switches
+* Millionaire
+* MyMath Take 2
+* Twitter Type
+* Gerbil Game

+You can work on the following until the second due date.

+* Triangle
+* Credit Card Type
+* Pig Game People
+* Pig Game Computer

 ##  Submission Requirements

-In addition to submitting your grade as normal, for Lab 4

-##  Submission Requirements

-On Canvas submit

-* Your lab score
-* The name of your teammate who verified your work.
-* The UMW Honor Pledge with your name serving as an electronic signature.
-* You must also submit the .java files the comprise your solutions to the problems.
-* You do not have to submit your answers to the questions.
+Follow guidance in [Sample Lab Submission](/gustycooper.github.io/labs_lab00_00) for submitting your lab points.

 ## Sample Lab